|

 Always cool your loaf on a rack otherwise the bottom will ‘sweat’ and go soggy.
 If you don’t have a cooling rack, use something else that will allow air to circulate under the loaf, like the rack from a grill pan or the shelf from the oven.

-The campaign recognises that not everyone in the UK has an oven, which is one of the reasons that we recognise the value of a bread machine.
+We know that not everyone has an oven, which is one of the reasons that we recognise the value of a bread machine.
+There are alsso many breads that can be cooked on the stove top, either on a flat pan, upturned wok, or in something like a casserole or Dutch pot.

 If you don’t have access to electronic scales, then accurate conventional scales, measuring jug and measuring spoons (i.e. not just the ones you use to eat with) will help you to get the best results.